 As online shopping has widened our choices, it has also multiplied our sources of information.
 But much of this new information is misleading, making it harder and harder to know who to trust.

 Fake reviews deliberately manipulate your choices, obscuring the real facts about a product or service you’re buying.
-And our initial investigations suggest they may becoming rampant.

 These fraudulent endorsements cost you time and money.
 They can also mislead you about the quality and safety of the products you’re buying.